tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * The value of `AUC` ranges from `0` to `1`.
 A model whose predictions are `100%` wrong has an `AUC = 0.0`; in contrast, a model whose predictions are `100%` correct has an `AUC = 1.0`.

-* An `AUC=1` is a paradox since it means that the model is perfect, but you may not trust in your model since it could be overfitted.
+* An `AUC=1` is a paradox, since it means that the model is perfect, but you may not trust in your model since it could be overfitted.
 A model with this `AUC` value correctly distinguishes between positive and negative classes.

 * An `AUC=0.50` means that the model is unable to distinguish between positive and negative classes.